Chapter 1 - Purpose and Background

 The Refugee Act of 1980 established a separate immigration program for refugees, eliminating the existing seventh preference category, and formally adopted the legal definition of “refugee” used by the United Nations.

-The Immigration Reform and Control Act (IRCA) of 1986 provided a pathway for obtaining permanent resident status to certain agricultural workers and undocumented foreign nationals who had been continuously present in the United States since before January 1, 1982.
+The Immigration Reform and Control Act (IRCA) of 1986 provided a pathway for obtaining permanent resident status to certain agricultural workers and noncitizens who had been continuously present in the United States since before January 1, 1982.
 IRCA also increased immigration enforcement at U.S. borders and established a program which, for the first time in history, required U.S. employers to verify all newly hired employees’ work authorization in the United States.
 This is sometimes called the employer sanctions program or the I-9 program.

 Congress made the most sweeping changes to the original INA by passing the Immigration Act of 1990 (IMMACT 90).
 Key provisions adopted by IMMACT 90 include: